 October 29, 2021 @ 3:00 pm – 5:00 pm EDT

 Please join us for an online presentation with American artist Tony Cokes.

 Through a rigorous analysis of images and language, Tony Cokes dissects the often-obscured power dynamics at work in the cultural and political representation of histories of Blackness, class, and the war on terror.

-This event is a collaboration between EMPAC and the iEAR Presents series with support from RPI’s ARTS department and School of Humanities, Arts and Social Science, with The Sanctuary for Independent Media as Community Co-sponsor.
+This event is a collaboration between EMPAC and the iEAR Presents series with support from RPI’s ARTS department and School of Humanities, Arts and Social Science, and from the New York State Council for the Arts/ NYSCA, with The Sanctuary for Independent Media as Community Co-sponsor.